liy1shu/liy1shu.github.io/_projects/1_project.md

 <div class="caption">
     On the left, the real-world task examples.
 Middle, predicted action flow definition.
 Right, simulation environment in pybullet.
 </div>

+While regression models have shown great potential in solving these problems, they have difficulties handling ambiguous datasets.
+For example, doors with similar geometries could yield different open directions (e.g. push and pull) which is confusing even to humans.
+If trained on door datasets with similar geometry but various open directions, regression models could easily fail to converge.
+Unlike traditional regression models, diffusion models are good at fitting multi-modal distributions.
+With manually selected ambiguous datasets, we have shown that diffusion-based methods are capable of preserving multiple possible solutions and have notably outperformed regression methods by a large margin.
+Currently, we are working on combining this multi-modal predictor with history- and feedback-aware planner to disambiguate the predicted possible actions.

+- Developed a generalizable algorithm which plans the ‘open’ action from a pure, single-view RGB observation.
+- Built a simulation environment that can handle simulating manipulation on objects using a suction gripper.
+- Utilized diffusion models to better address ambiguity issues in articulative objects.

 The multimodal diffusion process visualization example: